 Do I need a prescription drug plan?

-Your BEST RESOURCE for advice on which Part D plan you need, or if you even need one, is your local pharmacy.
+Your BEST RESOURCE for advice on which Part D plan you need, or if you even need one, could be your local pharmacy.
 Rather than relying on an anonymous government worker who knows nothing about you or your health, your local pharmacist is in a position to help you make the right choice.

 Medigap policies do not include a prescription drug benefit.
-If you want prescription drug coverage you may want to talk to Medicare about prescription drug plans or visit their DRUG FORMULARY PLAN FINDER.
+If you want drug coverage you may want to talk to Medicare about prescription drug plans or visit their DRUG FORMULARY PLAN FINDER.

 Medicare doesn’t cover everything.
 Far from it.
 Each part of Medicare has deductibles, copays and coinsurance.
 If you rely solely on Medicare, your out of pocket costs can be substantial.
 Medicare supplemental plans, often called Medigap, pay for items approved by Medicare but not paid for by Medicare.